CHILD RIGHTS PROGRAM

 Growing up in poverty increases the likelihood that a child’s right to an education and security will be violated.
 In communities where practices such as child labor and early marriage are common, children become even more vulnerable.

-We work with six of our partners across Kenya, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
-We make sure they have a structure of peers, teachers and safeguarding bodies who stand up and protect their rights by:
+We work with seven of our partners across Kenya, Tanzania and Uganda, in communities where children are at an increased risk of emotional, sexual and physical abuse.
+We make sure they have a structure of peers, teachers and safeguarding bodies who stand up for and protect their rights by:

 Child Rights Clubs in schools and communities for up to 30 children, who use dance and song to teach other children about their rights and responsibilities.